2C-T: Society and culture

+Legal status

 Canada

 As of October 31, 2016; 2C-T is a controlled substance (Schedule III) in Canada.

 United States

 2C-T is unscheduled and unregulated in the United States; however its close similarity in structure and effects to 2C-T-7 could potentially subject possession and sale of 2C-T to prosecution under the Federal Analog Act.
 This seems to be the tack the federal government is taking in the wake of the DEA's Operation Web Tryp.
 A series of court cases in the US involving the prosecution of several online vendors were commenced in 2004 and resulted in a number of convictions.